david-ruffin/sec-tools-and-agent/README.md

 Based on development discussions, potential next steps include:

 1.  **User-Facing Transparency:** Modify the system prompt to instruct the agent to include a brief summary of its key steps (e.g., identified ticker, filing used, section extracted) in its final answer to build user trust and allow for quick validation by domain experts.
+2.  **Tool Usage Reliability:** Address the occasional issue where the LLM-based agent may incorrectly decide not to use available tools, instead generating placeholder responses.
+Potential solutions include prompt refinement, model switching (from Flash to Pro), or implementing a validation layer that confirms tools were actually used for data-dependent queries.
-2.  **Detailed Internal Logging:** Implement a custom LangChain `BaseCallbackHandler` to capture the LLM's internal thoughts, detailed tool inputs/outputs, and other intermediate steps directly into the log files for more robust debugging and analysis by the developer.
+3.  **Detailed Internal Logging:** Implement a custom LangChain `BaseCallbackHandler` to capture the LLM's internal thoughts, detailed tool inputs/outputs, and other intermediate steps directly into the log files for more robust debugging and analysis by the developer.
-3.  **Testing Framework:** Implement unit and integration tests using `pytest` to verify the functionality of individual tools and the agent's overall behavior.
+4.  **Testing Framework:** Implement unit and integration tests using `pytest` to verify the functionality of individual tools and the agent's overall behavior.
-4.  **Linting:** Integrate `flake8` into the development workflow to ensure code quality and consistency.
+5.  **Linting:** Integrate `flake8` into the development workflow to ensure code quality and consistency.
-5.  **Advanced RAG (Optional):** Explore more sophisticated RAG techniques like HyDE (Hypothetical Document Embeddings) if the current simple RAG proves insufficient for complex queries (currently noted in `@suggestions.txt`).
+6.  **Advanced RAG (Optional):** Explore more sophisticated RAG techniques like HyDE (Hypothetical Document Embeddings) if the current simple RAG proves insufficient for complex queries (currently noted in `@suggestions.txt`).
-6.  **Formal Roadmap:** Define specific goals and milestones in a `@roadmap.txt` file.
+7.  **Formal Roadmap:** Define specific goals and milestones in a `@roadmap.txt` file.

 ## 10. License